nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.
       <br/><br/>

-**Use case: UC08 - Filter contacts by name**
+**Use case: UC08 - Find contacts by name**

 **MSS**
 1. User requests to <u>list contacts (UC01)</u>.
 2. ModuleMateFinder shows a list of persons.
 3. User requests to filter the list by a certain name (e.g. `Hans`).
 4. ModuleMateFinder finds all persons with the module `Hans`.
 5. ModuleMateFinder shows a list of persons with the module `Hans`.
    Use case ends.

 **Extensions**